 Make a list

 The best way to figure out what you want to change is by making a list.
 Write out what you like about yourself.
 Then, write down what you don’t like about yourself.
 Now look at the list of what you don’t like about yourself and try to figure out the best course of action to go about fixing it.
 For instance, in terms of life, if you’re trying to get in better shape, put down a few different ways you can work towards doing that.
-So using this example you could say, go to the gym twice a week for 30 min or walk 10,000 steps a day, Make sure that if this is something that’s achievable and not overwhelming.
+So using this example you could say, go to the gym twice a week for 30 min or walk 10,000 steps a day.
+Make sure that the task is something that’s achievable and not overwhelming.
 It’s important to keep the goal reasonable or you’ll be more inclined to procrastinate or talk yourself out of doing it.
 And also, make sure that you’re taking into account some of your tendencies.
-Now, this is the difficult part and some will be better at this the others.
-So if I hate running on a treadmill or going to the gym, I’ll walk in the park or find exercises I can do at home.
-If I know I’m not a morning person, then schedule them to exercise in the afternoon.
+Now, this is the problematic part, and some will be better at this the others.
+If I hate running on a treadmill or going to the gym then I should try to walk in the park or find exercises I can do at home.
+If I know I’m not a morning person, then I should schedule my exercise in the afternoon.
 If you know exercising isn’t easy for you, start slow, start with your diet.

 Find out and get rid of temptations and other distractions

 Are you constantly going on Facebook?
 Staring at your phone?

 Turn off the wifi!
 Put your phone in airplane mode!
 Mitigate your distractions by recognizing what they are before you even start working!

 It’s common to find your attention drifting.
 If you see this happening, you should immediately recognize it and cognitively redirect your attention back to what you should focus on.
 I know, easier said than done, the good thing is if you keep at it, you’ll get better over time.

 Schedule a time